A fantasy author is just another name for one who has a foot within the borders of Faerie.

 Yes, and back again.

-If you feet are speedy and light
+If your feet are speedy and light

 You can get there by candlelight.